 Fuel Pump

-The fuel pump is a component that is located inside the fuel tank.
-In addition, the pump is often seen in the tank on modern cars.
-The fuel pump is responsible for pumping fuel into the engine.
 And the car’s battery is most likely what powers an electric pump mounted on the fuel tank.
 However, when the pump is outside, the motor’s movement powers it.

 Fuel Filter

 A working fuel delivery system depends on the fuel filter.
-This applies more to fuel injection than carbureted cars.
+This requirement applies more to fuel injection than carbureted cars.
 Dirt can damage fuel injectors due to their close tolerances, but fuel-injected cars use electronic fuel pumps.

 Fuel Lines

-Steel lines and flexible hoses transport fuel from tank to engine.
+Steel lines and flexible hoses transport fuel from the tank to the engine.
 Copper or aluminum cannot be used to service or replace steel lines.
 Replace steel lines with steel.
 Use the right hose when replacing flexible rubber hoses.
-Ordinary rubber, such as that used in vacuum or water hoses, softens and deteriorates.
-Keep all hoses away from the exhaust.

 Fuel Injectors/Carburetors